Siyavula/emas.loadtest/emas/loadtest/emas-performance-report/source/index.rst

-    Reading all the possible URLs in the site authenticated was deemed impractical due to the amount of time potentially required to do one Funkload cycle.
-In order to decide which URLs to use for the authenticated read tests we created a Funkload test that reads all the content unauthenticated (results available here: `Science unauthed read`_).
+    Reading all the possible URLs in the site authenticated was deemed impractical due to the amount of time potentially required to do one `Funkload`_ cycle.
+In order to decide which URLs to use for the authenticated read tests we created a `Funkload`_ test that reads all the content unauthenticated (results available here: `Science unauthed read`_).
+This test was run with only 1 user and 1 cycle.

     Unauthed read setup: